Singapore seen getting tough on dissent as cartoonist charged

 Chew has already been investigated for sedition for alleging official discrimination against Singapore's ethnic Malay minority and is out on police bail, his lawyer said.

 There are no prescribed penalties for contempt of court in Singapore and the judge could issue a warning or fine instead of a jail sentence.
-For sedition, a person could be fined up to S$5,000 (2,530 pounds) or jailed up to three years, or both.
+For sedition, a person could be fined up to S$5,000 ($3,900) or jailed up to three years, or both.

 Prosperous, multi-racial Singapore, a key U.S. ally, has long taken a tough stand against criticism of the government.
 Leaders have taken legal action against critics, saying they needed to protect their reputations.